 We would like to point out that granting administrator rights to applications represents a potential security risk!
 The application will then have full administrator access, robbing your machine of the protection that is ensured by operating, for example, under the SiteKiosk user.
 What is more, the dialog box and window management will no longer be able to intercept dialog boxes and windows.
 You should, therefore, use extreme caution when using this option.

-This option will not be available in Windows Vista, 7, 8 if UAC (User Access Control) is enabled.
+This option will not be available in Windows 7, 8, 10 if UAC (User Access Control) is enabled.
 Note: Win8 and higher does not allow to completely disable UAC.

 Use the Test button to find out if the application you added can be launched with the settings you configured.
 Please also observe the Instructions on how to use external applications